 Now, remember: using the crowd to boost your business is a great opportunity, but it does entail for a lot of responsibility.

 To become able to harvest the full potential of a community it’s very important to develop a fully-fledged strategy which uses ‘the crowd’ to focus on a specific goal.
 In one of our posts, we especially recommend using the crowd to test the market and realise if your product or service will be able to capture your audience attention and persuade them to pay for it.
+Remember paying money is not the same as showing support for the product, customers will pay when they feel that the problem you are solving is very painful.

 If you are willing to find out more about this topic and become an expert in crowdfunding, you can find below some resources which should help you become very knowledgeable on the topic, enjoy!